nuvla/parent/pom/README.md

 ```

 You can add the option `--batch-mode` if the default responses to the
 questions were correct.
+This will push changes and tags into the
+GitHub repository.

 Finally, do:

 ```sh
 mvn release:perform
 ```

 to finalize the release.
-This uploads artifacts to the release
+This builds the release artifacts and uploads
-repository and pushes tags to GitHub.
+them to the Nexus repository.

 ## Copyright